-Methodist University conducts a summer semester that includes day, evening, and online classes.
+Methodist University conducts summer sessions that includes day, evening, and online classes.
 The academic calendar should be consulted for the exact dates of the summer terms.
 Full details, including dates, course listings, policies and schedules, can be obtained from the MU at Night and Extended Learning office, the Fort Bragg Office, or the Office of the Registrar.